skypjack/entt/docs/md/meta.md

   entt::meta<my_type>().func<&my_type::member_function, entt::as_void_t>("member"_hs);
   ```

-* The _as-ref_ policy, associated with the type `entt::as_ref_t`.<br/>
+* The _as-ref_ and _as-cref_ policies, associated with the types
+  `entt::as_ref_t` and `entt::as_cref_t`.<br/>
-  It allows to build wrappers that act as references to unmanaged objects.
+  They allow to build wrappers that act as references to unmanaged objects.
-  Modifying the object contained in the wrapper for which the _reference_ was
+  Accessing the object contained in the wrapper for which the _reference_ was
-  requested will make it possible to directly modify the instance used to
+  requested will make it possible to directly access the instance used to
   initialize the wrapper itself.<br/>
-  This policy works with constructors (for example, when objects are taken from
+  These policies work with constructors (for example, when objects are taken
-  an external container rather than created on demand), data members and
+  from an external container rather than created on demand), data members and
   functions in general (as long as their return types are lvalue references).

   As an example of use: